Why is it so important to work safely with or near electricity?

-- When the electricity arcs (jumps, or "arcs") through a gas (such as air) to a person who is grounded (that would provide an alternative route to the ground for the electricity).
+- When the electricity arcs (jumps, or "arcs") from an exposed energized conductor or circuit part (e.g., overhead power lines) through a gas (such as air) to a person who is grounded (that would provide an alternative route to the ground for the electrical current).

-- Thermal burns including flash burns from heat generated by an electric arc, and flame burns from materials that catch on fire from heating or ignition by electrical currents.
-High voltage contact burns can burn internal tissues while leaving only very small injuries on the outside of the skin.
+- Thermal burns including burns from heat generated by an electric arc, and flame burns from materials that catch on fire from heating or ignition by electrical currents or an electric arc flash.
+Contact burns from being shocked can burn internal tissues while leaving only very small injuries on the outside of the skin.

 - Muscle contractions, or a startle reaction, can cause a person to fall from a ladder, scaffold or aerial bucket.
 The fall can cause serious injuries.